kpander/punyblog/README.md

 Cachebusting is provided by the [Cachebust](https://github.com/kpander/cachebust) package.

+### Image sizes

+Local images referenced in markdown files will have their width and height attributes set in the HTML automatically (if the image can be read).

+Image sizes are provided by the [Imagedims-js](https://github.com/kpander/imagedims-js) package.

 ## FAQ

 ### There are some markdown files in the `path_src` that I want to exclude.
 How do I tell PunyBlog to ignore them?